Citizen Watch Co., Ltd., said it has completed the $250-million acquisition of the global timekeeping company Bulova Corp. from Loews Corp.

-Citing a “strategic commitment to becoming a multi-brand company,” Citizen said in a statement that it will operate Bulova as a separate organization, maintaining its current offices and operational structure worldwide.
+Citing a “strategic commitment to becoming a multi-brand company,” Citizen said in a statement issued Jan.
+10 from its headquarters in Tokyo, that it will operate Bulova as a separate organization, maintaining its current offices and operational structure worldwide.